Be sure to check out the recent edition of San Diego Lawyer magazine because you will find it difficult not to spot a...

-Professor Keller joined the TJSL faculty in the fall of 2003 and became Associate Dean for Academic Affairs in 2013.
-After graduating from law school, where she was notes editor for the Yale Law Journal, she served as a clerk and supervisor in the Legal Research Office of the Connecticut Judicial Department.
+Professor of Law Linda M. Keller joined the TJSL faculty in the fall of 2003 and was appointed Dean in June, 2020.
+She previously served as Associate Dean for Academic Affairs, Vice Dean, and Interim Dean.
+After graduating from Yale Law School, where she was notes editor for the Yale Law Journal, she served as a clerk and supervisor in the Legal Research Office of the Connecticut Judicial Department.
 She then taught international human rights law and legal writing for four years at the University of Miami School of Law, where she also served as Fellow of the Center for the Study of Human Rights.

 Criminal Law, Interpretations of International Criminal Law Issues, Legal Writing I, Jessup International Moot Court Seminar

 Articles, Book Chapters, And Article-Length Works

 The Continuing Peace with Justice Debate: Recent Events in Uganda and the International Criminal Court, 48 U. of Pac.
 L. Rev. 265 (2017) Download a PDF version of the article